aberk104/CS410-Project/README.md

 ```

 ##### Additional Python Modules
 The following python packages are also being used in the various files.
-So please make sure they are installed on your local machine as well (they should all be included as part of the standard python build anyways):
+So please make sure they are installed on your local machine as well (they should all be included as part of the standard python build anyways if using Anaconda):
 - collections
 - itertools
 - json